Review: SoundLink Aid 500 Electric Dehumidifier

 Nozzle (sound outlet) with metal and fabric filters of the 7Hz Salnotes Zero in-ear earphones (Image: Vitor Valeri / Hi-Fi Hub)

-In some designs, filters may also be positioned inside the sound tubes before reaching the nozzle.
-Both filters and drivers can suffer from excessive moisture.
+There may also be filters positioned inside the sound tubes, before the sound reaches the nozzle.
+Both the filters and the drivers of the headphones can be adversely affected by excessive moisture.

 Precautions when using an electric dehumidifier

-When using an electric dehumidifier with earphones or hearing aids, it is recommended to:
+When using an electric dehumidifier with in-ear monitors (IEMs) or hearing aids, it is recommended to:

-• Clean the earphone or hearing aid body with a microfiber cloth.
+• Clean the body of the in-ear monitor (IEM) or hearing aid with a microfiber cloth.

-• Remove ear tips to prevent them from drying out.
+• Remove the ear tips from the IEM or hearing aid to prevent drying and degradation.

-• Remove cables, if possible, to prevent drying and material degradation.
+• Remove the cables, if possible, to prevent drying and degradation.

 How should I use the electric dehumidifier?

-For hearing aid users, it is recommended to use the electric dehumidifier daily, especially in humid climates or after excessive sweating during the day.
+If you are a hearing-aid user, it is recommended to use the electric dehumidifier daily, especially if you live in humid climates or if you experienced excessive perspiration throughout the day.

-For earphones, daily use is not necessary if they are only used for a few hours.
-It is important to assess audio playback quality to determine whether another dehumidification cycle is needed.
+In the case of in-ear monitors (IEMs), daily use of the electric dehumidifier is not necessary if they are used only for a few hours.
+It is important to evaluate the quality of audio reproduction in order to determine more precisely whether a new dehumidification cycle is needed.

-Step 01: Open the lid and place the hearing aid or earphones inside.
+Step 01: Open the lid and place the hearing aid or in-ear monitors (IEMs) inside.

-Step 03: Tap the clock icon to switch the timer between 3 hours and 6 hours.
+Step 03: Tap the clock icon to change the time between 3 h and 6 h.

 Step 04: Wait until the power and clock icons turn white.

-Step 05: Open the lid and remove the hearing aid or earphones.
+Step 05: Open the lid of the dehumidifier and remove the hearing aid or IEMs.

-The process can be paused by tapping the power icon.
+It is possible to pause the process by tapping the power icon.

 Photo of the SoundLink Aid 500 electric dehumidifier for battery-powered hearing aids and in-ear earphones.